zilliztech/zdoc/docs/tutorials/collection/collection-and-index/drop-collection-1.md

 ## Limits{#limits}

-When using a Zilliz Cloud cluster, be aware that you can create only one vector field in each collection.
+On the Zilliz Cloud cluster, each collection can accommodate only one vector field.

 ## Related topics{#related-topics}